geotrev/undernet/undernet.wiki/Buttons.md

 ### Custom Button Types

 In the `$button-types` map, you can find some pre-made button types, like primary, secondary, and tertiary buttons.
-Like with `$button-sizes`, you can remove, edit, or add new ones if you want.
-Unfortunately, unlike in the typography and button size maps, you can't add custom CSS here.
+Like with `$button-sizes`, you can add custom CSS in the various states (.e.g, `hover`).

-This should make it easier to quickly make new buttons with explicit `:focus`, `:active`, and `:hover` styling.

 ```html
 <button class=“primary”>Primary Button</button>